Howard County Child Custody Lawyer

 Negotiation and mediation

-Alternative dispute resolution methods like negotiation and mediation can produce better child custody results than a court hearing.
+Alternative dispute resolution methods like negotiation and mediation can produce better child custody results than a Court hearing.
 Our Howard County child custody attorney is an experienced negotiator with the skills to help you reach a fair and equitable agreement for all involved.

 Parenting plan assistance

+If you need a new or modified parenting plan, skilled Howard County child custody attorney Mr. Coover can help you draft a comprehensive plan that meets all the requirements for Court approval.
 He can also help you enforce the terms of an existing parenting plan if your child’s other parent fails or refuses to abide by them.

 What are Maryland child custody laws?

 Child custody can be granted in many ways under Maryland law, including sole, joint, shared, and split custody.
-Often, one parent is awarded sole custody or considered the primary residential parent, and the other parent has visitation according to an agreed-upon or court-ordered schedule.
+Often, one parent is awarded sole custody or considered the primary residential parent, and the other parent has visitation according to an agreed-upon or Court-ordered schedule.

 Physical custody